What Is Responsible Investing?

 This approach to investment has gathered great momentum in recent years, as public pension managers, as well as individuals and other institutions, recognize that companies that responsibly address their environmental and social risks are likely to be more sustainable and healthy businesses.

 Indeed a common misconception that ethical investment might result in sacrificing returns has been widely discredited.
 Companies that address environmental risks are of course more likely to avoid costly litigation, and they generally build much greater goodwill with their customers.

 In addition, trends towards cleaner technologies, energy efficiencies, and healthier foods are not fads that will one day disappear, and can therefore make good strategic, long term investments.

-Ethical, or responsible investment, is now a mainstream approach to investing that recognizes by managing risks and engaging in responsible business practices one can accomplish more than simply creating wealth – one may also help create a better world.
+Responsible investment is now a mainstream approach to investing that recognizes by managing risks and engaging in responsible business practices one can accomplish more than simply creating wealth, one may also help create a better world.

 What matters to us at EthicInvest is that corporations:

 - Respect the dignity and value of all people around the globe

 - Contribute to build a world at peace and free from violence